People with chronic pulmonary obstructive disease (COPD) suffer from symptoms that include breathlessness, coughing, and chest tightness.

 There is research that supports this alternative approach.

-In one study, researchers found that “vigorous inpatient rehabilitation led to improvement of major depression in COPD patients, independently of antidepressant drugs.”
+In , researchers found that “vigorous inpatient rehabilitation led to improvement of major depression in COPD patients, independently of antidepressant drugs.”